deanberris/memcachepp/README.md

   earlier marked passing tests.
 * Send email to <mikhailberis@gmail.com> for feature requests and patches.
-* Use git and clone
+* Go to http://github.com/mikhailberis/memcachepp and fork it.

-      git://github.com/mikhailberis/memcachepp.git
+* Implement your feature/enhancement and then send a pull request.

 On Testing Memcache++: